When Web Testing Becomes a Breeze

 Test Management System Integration in IntelliJ IDEA Ultimate

 The new plugin supports browsing test suites and case hierarchies, provides easy navigation for TMS items, generates unit-tests for selected test scenarios, and helps find non-automated test cases or obsolete test methods.
 The Test Management plugin is part of the Test Automation Kit bundle, which can be installed with a single click.
-Read on for a brief overview of the features that are already
+Read on for a brief overview of the features that are already supported in the plugin and the new improvements we are working on.
+Browse Once you’ve installed the Test Management plugin, you will have access to the new TMS tool window in IntelliJ IDEA Ultimate.

 Test Automation using TeamCity, TestNG, and LambdaTest

 This post has been created in collaboration with LambdaTest.
 In this post, we will show how to set up TestNG tests in TeamCity and power them up with the LambdaTest signature Selenium Grid Cloud functionality.
 LambdaTest allows executing automated tests on over 2000+ browsers.
 This helps achieve quicker continuous integration and more stable delivery of products to consumers.
-With its interactive
+With its interactive UI dashboard, you get detailed test reports, logs, and videos, which makes it easier to analyze and debug any product issues.
+You can read more about the benefits of the TeamCity integration with La

 QA Is Like Playing Chess Against Bugs